-For this, the router packages the IPv4 packets in an IPv4-in-IPv6 tunnel and transmits them unmasked to the provider, who then performs NAT with one of their own remaining IPv4 addresses.
+For this, the device packages the IPv4 packets in an IPv4-in-IPv6 tunnel and transmits them unmasked to the provider, who then performs a NAT with one of their own remaining IPv4 addresses.

-To define a DS-Lite tunnel, the router only needs the IPv6 address of the tunnel endpoint and the routing tag with which it can reach this address.
+To define a DS-Lite tunnel, all the device needs is the IPv6 address of the tunnel endpoint and the routing tag with which it can reach this address.